kshlsa/fortress/docs/validators/upgrades/manual.md

 ## 1. Upgrade the Fortress version

 Before upgrading the Fortress version.
-Stop your instance of `torqued` using `Ctrl/Cmd+C`.
+Stop your instance of `fortressd` using `Ctrl/Cmd+C`.

 Next, upgrade the software to the desired release version.
 Check the Fortress [releases page](https://github.com/hardiksa/fortress/releases) for details on each release.